Jake Roberts: Extreme Championship Wrestling (1997–1998)

-Independent circuit (1999–present)
+Independent circuit (1999–2018)

 In October 1999, Roberts was one of several former NWA, WWF, and ECW wrestlers brought in to compete in the first Heroes of Wrestling event in Bay St. Louis, Mississippi.
 He was booked to face Jim Neidhart in one half of the card's double main event in what was billed as a "special grudge match" between the two.
 Roberts was so intoxicated that during the course of the night, he slurred his way through a promo before the match and staggered to, from, and around the ring during his entrance.
 After doing such things as pretending his snake was a penis and stroking it like he was masturbating and attempting to kiss the snake with his tongue, the show's promoter sent King Kong Bundy and Yokozuna, who were supposed to compete in the other main event match, to the ring and made the main event a tag team match with Roberts teaming with Yokozuna against Bundy and Neidhart.
 Roberts, who was so drunk that he could not stand up, took the fall in the match after Bundy splashed and pinned him.

 In 2001, Roberts moved to Great Britain, where he began competing for Brian Dixon's All Star Wrestling.
 In December, he made his debut for Ricky Knight's World Association of Wrestling in Lowestoft.
 On October 20, 2002, Roberts became the NWA UK Hammerlock Heavyweight Champion in Maidstone, Kent, England by defeating "Vigilante" Johnny Moss.
 Moss regained the title the next night in Ashford, Kent, though.
 In November 2002, Roberts started his own wrestling promotion in the UK, called "Real Stars of Wrestling".
 RSOW ran three events, each headlined by Roberts vs. The Honky Tonk Man.

 Roberts made his final British appearance at WAW's October Outrage show in Canvey Island, Essex, once again teaming with Steve Quintain against the UK Pitbulls.
 However, Roberts turned up at the show "in no fit state to compete", but went ahead with his match.
 Roberts cut a drunken promo paying tribute to Ray Traylor, who had died a few days before, and almost got into a scuffle with several WAW wrestlers who were sent out to defuse the situation.